eugenesan/glim/README.md

  * Setting up isn't as easy as a simple cat from the ISO image to a block device

-As modern Linux ISOs often exceed the 4GB file size limit of FAT32, GLIM now supports a second partition using other filesystems supported by GRUB2, such as ext3/ext4, NTFS or exFAT - but the distribution must also support booting from it, which isn't the case for many with NTFS (Ubuntu does, Fedora doesn't) and exFAT (Ubuntu doesn't, Fedora does).
+As modern Linux ISOs often exceed the 4GB file size limit of FAT32, GLIM now supports a second partition using other filesystems supported by GRUB2, such as ext3/ext4, F2FS, NTFS or exFAT - but the distribution must also support booting from it, which isn't the case for many with NTFS (Ubuntu does, Fedora doesn't), F2FS (Ubuntu doesn't) and exFAT (Ubuntu doesn't, Fedora does).
 Ext4 is a safe bet for the second partition.
+Note: Writing to Ext4 on some flash drives can be extreamely slow, try adding `-O ^has_journal,^uninit_bg,^ext_attr,^huge_file,^64bit` when formatting.

 Screenshots